 Co-authored by Parinita Gupta

-Traveling in the Space or being a part of a space mission is the fantasy of many kids around the world.
+Traveling in Space or being a part of a space mission is the fantasy of many kids around the world.
 Time-traveling back to 1997, when the whole world’s eyes were on Kalpana Chawla, a million hearts were dreaming of being a part of a space mission.

 If you are fascinated by this and are wishing to work with prestigious organizations like the National Aeronautics and Space Administration (NASA) or the Indian Space Research Organization (ISRO), here is an article that would help you turn your dream into reality.